 Deactivate a team to remove shared access to resources.

-Once you’ve created a team, the team page will display a handful of profile details for your team, along with a list of members:
+Once you’ve created a team, the team page will display profile details for your team, along with a list of members:

 You can see a team member’s current Role, whether a team member has enabled two-factor authentication in the 2 FA column, and whether they have accepted your invitation to the team under the Status column.

-By clicking the Actions drop-down, you can change a member’s current role, or remove them from the team.
+By clicking the Actions drop-down, you can change a member’s current role or remove them from the team.
 To invite more members to the team, click the Invite Members button.
+There is no limit to the number of members a team can have or the number of members who can have a given role.

 A compromise of any one team member’s account would effectively give an attacker access to all of your DigitalOcean resources.
 Because of this, we recommend requiring that all members of a team use very strong passwords and enable two-factor authentication.

-Once an individual has accepted an invite to your team, they can occupy one of three roles:
+Once an individual has accepted an invitation to your team, they can occupy one of three roles:

 Owner: Has full control over the account, including billing and team settings.
 Appropriate for users who need to manage both the account’s billing and team settings.